ssg/HashDepot/README.md

 SipHash24 (64-bit)       |    2494.15
 xxHash (32-bit)          |    6787.34
 xxHash (64-bit)          |    5682.61

+# Contributing
+You're more than welcome to contribute fixes or new hash algorithms.
+Please keep these in mind:

+- Make sure the code builds without warnings.
+- Include unit tests for the fixed bug, or the new feature.
+- If you're proposing a new hash algorithm, please make sure that it's not in C# runtime, there isn't an existing library that is already tremendously popular, and HashDepot's simplistic approach would provide a benefit over the alternatives.

 # License
 MIT License.
 See LICENSE file for details